Trendyol/stove/README.md

 - Java app with Quarkus
 - Scala app with Spring-Boot

-So, people have different tech stacks and each time when they want to write e2e tests, they need to write a lot of boilerplate code.
+People have different tech stacks and each time when they want to write e2e tests, they need to write a lot of boilerplate code.
 Stove is here to solve this problem.
 It provides a single API to write e2e tests for all the tech stacks.

 **Stove unifies the testing experience whatever you use.**